Restoring Wall Materials Changed Using the Material Painter

 To restore default materials using the Material Painter

 - In a 3D Camera view that shows the object that you want to change, select 3D> Materials> Material Painter> Material Painter Component Mode .

 For more information on the Material Painter Modes,visit the How to use the Material Painter modes article listed in the Related Articles section.

-- In the Select Library Object dialog, check the Use default Material box and click OK.
+- In the Select Material dialog, check the Use default Material box and click OK.

-- Then, click on the surface in 3D that you want to return to its default material, such as each of the Pony Walls whose materials you had previously overwritten.
+- Then, click on the surface in 3D that you want to return to its default material, such as each of the Pony Walls with materials you had previously overwritten.